Whale Shark Tourism Co-Management & Protection

 The Whale Shark, Rhincodon typus, is the biggest fish in the ocean growing up to 60 feet in length.
 Despite their size, whale sharks are surprisingly gentle and curious and are therefore referred to as “gentle giants”.
 This magnificent creature may live to be over 100 years of age, reaching sexual maturity around 30 ft (10 m), which is when they are approximately 30 years old.

 Preferring warm waters, whale sharks are found throughout the tropics and the low latitude temperate regions.
-This species is considered highly migratory, traveling thousands of kilometers.
+This species is considered highly migratory, travelling thousands of kilometres.
 The whale shark is a transient resident of the Mesoamerican Barrier Reef, passing through Belizean waters and gathering at Gladden Spit for what is one of the largest predictable congregations of whale shark known in the region.

 Since the 1920s, fishermen have gathered at Gladden Spit on the Belize Barrier Reef System to harvest mutton snapper and grouper during the ten-day period around the full moon for the months of March to June of every year.
 The fishermen often landed huge catches, and many of the fish were gravid (carrying eggs).
 Often the men noticed huge whale sharks swimming nearby, usually surrounded by “milkiness” in the water.